tjnoel4/PoDFilter/README.md

 - Follows original D2 coloring (few accents here and there)
 - Chat notifications
 - Hides all garbage tier sets and uniques (see below for more info on what gets shown)
-- Hides gold piles <6k, all potions other than highest tier HP/MP/Full rejuv
+- Hides gold piles below 30k, all potions other than highest tier HP/MP/Full rejuv
 - Displays iLvl of unid charms and jewels
 - Shows number of sockets/skill levels on runeword bases